chrisMiranda02/flexbox/README.md

-rough draft of final project
+Rough draft of final project